 If you have failover directory servers, you can specify them when adding an identity source.
-Provide the failover URL in the LDAP Failover URL field as described in "Adding an Identity Source" on page 208.
-Then, in case of a failure in your primary directory server, the system automatically connects to the failover server you specified.
+Provide the failover URL in the LDAP Failover URL field as described in "Adding an Identity Source" on page 188.
+If you have a failure in your primary directory server, the system automatically connects to the failover server you specified.